axil/numpy-illustrated/README.md

 - `sort(a, by=None, axis=0, ascending=True)`

-Rearranges the rows so that the result is sorted by the specified columns An extension of `sort` that allows:
+Rearranges the rows so that the result is sorted by the specified columns An extension of `sort` that allows sorting by column(s), ascending and descending.
-  - sorting by column(s)
-  - ascending and descending

 If by is a list [c1, c2, ..., cn], sorts by the column c1, resolving the ties using the column c2, and so on until cn (just like in pandas).
 Unlike pandas, the columns